johnbryant/blog/_posts/2018-12-01-network_exam2_review.md

 | LS        | O(nE) msgs sent each       | O(n^2)                         | each node compute only its own table |
 | DV        | exchange between neighbors | varies (from O(n) to infinity) | each node uses other's data          |

-### ICMP

-- Internet Control Message protocol

-- used by hosts, routers, gageways to communication network-level information

-  - error reporting

-  - echo request/reply (used by ping)

-- ICMP msgs are carried in IP datagram

 ### Scalable routing

 - aggregate routers into regions known as `autonomous system` (AS)